Travis

 In the Travis CI Web UI you see no builds are starting.
 The builds either have no visible state or have a state of queued.
 Canceling and restarting builds has no effect.

-There are a few different potential approaches which may help to get builds running again.
+There are a few different potential approaches that may help to get builds running again.
 Please try each one in order.

 The Enterprise Platform uses RabbitMQ to communicate with worker machine(s) in order to process builds.
 In certain circumstances it is possible for the worker machine(s) to lose connection with RabbitMQ and therefore become unable to process builds successfully.
 This is a known problem and we’re working on it to deliver a permanent solution.